netrom-source/notator/README.md

 This project contains a minimal note-taking application written with [Textual](https://textual.textualize.io/).
-The interface lets you type notes in a `TextArea` while an optional countdown timer can help manage your time.
+Notes are edited using a custom `NoteEditor` built on top of *prompt_toolkit* which provides soft wrapping and clipboard shortcuts.
+An optional countdown timer can help manage your time.
 All interface labels and notifications are in Danish for localization.

 ## Usage

-1. Install dependencies with `pip install textual`.
+1. Install dependencies with `pip install textual prompt_toolkit`.
 2. Run the app using `python main.py`.
 3. Create additional tabs with `Ctrl+N` or open an existing file with `Ctrl+O`.
    Close the active tab with `Ctrl+W` and hide/show the tab bar with `Ctrl+B`.